By James Taylor

-The selection begins with views of some of the urban centres where the Strike occurred.
-F11142 [WELLINGTON (CHRISTCHURCH) AND ASSORTED SCENES] [1912-1924] and F8350 [DUNEDIN 1912] show really busy Wellington, Christchurch and Dunedin street scenes from the mid 1910s.
-F7107 [FUNDRAISING JERVOIS QUAY WELLINGTON 1918] shows a fundraising event held at King’s Wharf, Jervois Quay, Wellington during World War One; it also captures a wide cross-section of Wellington society, as well as an unusual mixture of bikes, cars and horse-drawn carts on the city’s streets.
+Hero image: A fundraising event held at King’s Wharf, Jervois Quay, Wellington during World War One; it also captures a wide cross-section of Wellington society, as well as an unusual mixture of bikes, cars and horse-drawn carts on the city’s streets.
+(1918 - F7107)

 Issues around work, and working conditions, were at the heart of the dispute, particularly for watersiders’ who worked at wharves around the country.
-F1776 [TRAWLING IN THE HAURAKI GULF] and F38455 [THE WRECK OF THE STAR OF CANADA, 1912] give a brief glimpse of the dangers involved in working onboard ships and on the waterfront at this time, while a second extract from F11142 [WELLINGTON AND ASSORTED SCENES] shows scenes of machinery and workers inside the Glaxo factory at Bunnythorpe, in the Manawatu.
+The two images below, give a brief glimpse of the dangers involved in working onboard ships and on the waterfront at this time, while another film, 'The Land We Live In', shows scenes of machinery and workers inside the Glaxo factory at Bunnythorpe, in the Manawatu.

 There was also a vibrant working-class culture in New Zealand at the turn of the twentieth century.
 Labour Day in particular was often a time of special events such as parades, picnics and sporting events.
-F10474 [AUCKLAND LABOUR DAY PARADE AND SPORTS] [1910-1911] shows such a parade of workers, floats and a brass band through crowded and wet Auckland streets.
-F46203 AUCKLAND BAKERS’ STRIKE: PROCESSION OF CHINESE BAKERS IN NEW ZEALAND was misidentified by the Pathé newsreel in which it was shown; although titled as such, there is no air of a strike about this film.
-It is more likely to be a trade union occasion, perhaps connected to the Unity Congress, or Labour Day, in 1913.
+The film 'Procession of Chinese Bakers in New Zealand', was originally credited to the strike, but it seems to have been misidentified by the Pathé newsreel in which it was shown, but it is more likely to be a trade union occasion, perhaps connected to the Unity Congress, or Labour Day, in 1913.

 Of course politics and political questions were not far from the industrial struggle of 1913; this was a period which also saw political upheaval and questions about the best way to represent the interests of working people.
-There are two very rare films in this section.
-The first F862 WELLINGTON.
-‘THE ELECTIONS’.
-A DASH OF POLITICS AT LUNCH [POST OFFICE SQUARE] shows Labour Party candidate David McLaren on the stump making an election speech at Post Office Square, outside the Wharf gates in Wellington, during the 1911 General Election.
+There are two very rare films, the first (above), shows Labour Party candidate David McLaren on the stump making an election speech at Post Office Square, outside the Wharf gates in Wellington, during the 1911 General Election.
 Post Office Square was the site of a number of violent clashes between specials and workers during the strike, but it was also an important place where people gathered for news and soapbox speeches.
-F1956 [UNITY CONGRESS] gives the briefest of glimpses of delegates walking into a Unity Congress meeting on a rainy Wellington day in 1913.
+The second,'Federation of Labour', gives the briefest of glimpses of delegates walking into a Unity Congress meeting on a rainy Wellington day in 1913.